AlbertoV5/tec-data-02-vba/readme.md

 End Sub
 ```

+*Note: I haven&rsquo;t found support for vba syntax highlight so I&rsquo;m telling the source block it&rsquo;s java code just for the colors.*

 We can access cells with the `Cells` keyword or using `Range`.
 We can always reference the existing methods and properties in Microsoft&rsquo;s website <sup><a id="fnr.1" class="footref" href="#fn.1" role="doc-backlink">1</a></sup>.